rOY369/Docs/work/Sustainable office/zero_waste.md

 ## How ?

-We need an action plan that
+We need an action plan in each waste category that
 - takes care of the existing waste problems immediately by deploying easy and economical solutions.
 - sets up a culture of sustainability by regular training, knowledge share and positive influence.
 - involves tracking of our daily consumption.